-Action Deadline Digital Strategy Review - Digital Strategy to be reviewed and developed for publication Oct 22 Organisation and Governance SRS Boards - represent Council at Shared Resource Service (SRS) Board On-going meetings Relationship management - continue to develop relationship between Council and SRS especially in relation to the planned deliverables in the revised Digital On-going Strategy.
-"EdTech" project - work with Education service and SRS in delivery of Welsh Mar 23 Government "Edtech" funding for 22/23 Education/schools support - support Education service, schools and SRS in On-going development of digital strategy for schools in Newport Digital team engagement with services and contribution to other plans and On-going strategies throughout the organisation Performance Monitor and manage performance between SRS and Digital team On-going Follow up on call response time performance with SRS to identify areas for Oct 22 improvement Funding L Savings and re-investment - identify areas for savings to enable system On-going rationalisation and further re-investment where possible 5.1.9 Projects Management/support - Management/support of projects in conjunction with SRS On-going and Service Areas E-mail Archive System Migration - migration of e-mails to the core e-mail system May 22 from 'Archive Manager' solution ····· Major projects - include finance system migration and various cloud migrations On-going Core Planned Core planned work - management of core planned work in conjunction with SRS On-going and Service Areas en genig Compliance, Security and Audit Implementation of SRS partner procured Security Operations Centre (SOC) and Mar 23 Security Information and Event Management (SIEM) system 11101 20 Reactive Work with SRS and Digital to escalate as necessary On-going Digital team and SRS to promote self-service logging of incidents rather than by Sep 22 telephone Infrastructure and Capital programme Data centre move - data centre migration to be completed Mar 23 Capital programme - work with SRS on this project to improve resilience On-going Cloud services - proactively look to migrate systems to the cloud as with cloud On-going On-going the preferred option when practical and affordable going Cloud services - migration of new financial system, Education management Mar 23 system, public protection system, BACS system and legal case management solutions to cloud provision Dovicoe and Chorating Suptamo Apr 22 Devices and Operating Systems Apr 22 Microsoft 365 Always On VPN solution implementation - roll out of remote Microsoft 365 Always On VPN solution implementation - roll out of remote access solution for all users On solini Microsoft 365 Always On VPN solution implementation - roll out of remote On-going
+Action Deadline Digital Strategy Review - Digital Strategy to be reviewed and developed for publication Organisation and Governance SRS Boards - represent Council at Shared Resource Service (SRS) Board meetings Relationship management - continue to develop relationship between Council On-going and SRS especially in relation to the planned deliverables in the revised Digital Strategy.
+"EdTech" project - work with Education service and SRS in delivery of Welsh Mar 23 Government "Edtech" funding for 22/23 On main m Education/schools support - support Education service, schools and SRS in development of digital strategy for schools in Newport On-going Digital team engagement with services and contribution to other plans and On-going strategies throughout the organisation Jan. gam.g Performance Monitor and manage performance between SRS and Digital team On-going Follow up on call response time performance with SRS to identify areas for Oct 22 improvement Funding Savings and re-investment - identify areas for savings to enable system On-going rationalisation and further re-investment where possible Projects - Management/support - Management/support of projects in conjunction with SRS On-going and Service Areas E-mail Archive System Migration - migration of e-mails to the core e-mail system May 22 from 'Archive Manager' solution - Major projects - include finance system migration and various cloud migrations On-going Core Planned Core planned work - management of core planned work in conjunction with SRS and Service Areas Compliance, Security and Audit Implementation of SRS partner procured Security Operations Centre (SOC) and Mar 23 Security Information and Event Management (SIEM) system Reactive Work with SRS and Digital to escalate as necessary On-going Digital team and SRS to promote self-service logging of incidents rather than by Sep 22 telephone Infrastructure and Capital programme Mar 23 Data centre move - data centre migration to be completed Capital programme - work with SRS on this project to improve resilience On-going Cloud services - proactively look to migrate systems to the cloud as with cloud On-going the preferred option when practical and affordable Cloud services - migration of new financial system, Education management Mar 23 system, public protection system, BACS system and legal case management solutions to cloud provision Devices and Operating Systems T Microsoft 365 Always On VPN solution implementation - roll out of remote Apr 22 access solution for all users Windows 10 - version upgrades to take place facilitated by roll out of Always On On-going VPN solution